Your defensiveness is killing your relationships, and you may not even realize it.

 YOU’RE the one that’s always defensive!

-A typical response to feedback, especially if you are defensive, is a psychological phenomenon called “projecting.”
-Some people even go so far as to become angry and accuse the other.
+“Projecting” is the typical response to feedback, especially if you are defensive.”
+Futhermore, some people even go so far as to become angry and accuse the other.
 Being defensive is a knee-jerk reaction; we all do it, but it’s not healthy in relationships.

 What can cause a person to be defensive?